menu

 Demographics

-The per capita income in Outlook in 2022 was $24,544, which is low income relative to Washington, and lower middle income relative to the rest of the US.
-This equates to an annual income of $98,176 for a family of four.
+The per capita income in Outlook in 2022 was $18,999, which is low income relative to Washington and the nation.
+This equates to an annual income of $75,996 for a family of four.
+However, Outlook contains both very wealthy and poor people as well.
+Outlook also has one of the higher rates of people living in poverty in the nation, with 30.16% of its population below the federal poverty line.

 Outlook is an extremely ethnically-diverse town.
 The people who call Outlook home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Outlook, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Outlook residents report their race to be Native Hawaiian.
 Important ancestries of people in Outlook include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.